SumoLogic/sumologic-documentation/docs/get-started/certification-faq.md

 Learning at Sumo Logic will help you build the skills necessary to achieve your organization's goals using our platform to make the world’s apps reliable and secure.

-We offer courses in different delivery formats including online (live and on-demand) and in-person training, for free.
+We offer courses in different delivery formats including online (live and on-demand) and in-person training, **for free**.
 Customized training is also available through our private offering.

 ## What learning resources are available?

 From your Sumo Logic service account, you have access to the entire training curriculum.
 You will be provided with:

-* **The Sumo Logic Training Portal. **The **Training Portal** is available in your Sumo Logic account  from the **Certification** tab.
+* **The Sumo Logic Training Portal**.
+The Training Portal is available in your Sumo Logic account from the **Certification** tab.
 * **The Sumo Logic Training Lab Environment**.
 The Training Lab environment is a separate instance of Sumo Logic that has been curated and set up to work along with our training curriculum.

-## What is the cost associated with each training?

-It’s free.

 ## Training Portal